AnthonySteele/MvcRouteTester/README.md

 ### Api routes

 Api routes work a bit differently to web routes.
-Once an entry in the route table has been matched, the controller must be found to see if it responds to the given Http method, so there are two different levels of matching.
+Once an entry in the route table has been matched, the controller must be found to see if it has a method to respond to the given Http method, so there are two different levels of matching.

     public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod)